hlotvonen/gdc-blog/content/2020-02-27-moebius-ansi-ascii-art-editor-with-custom-font-support.md.md

 tags:
   - ascii&ansi fonts
 ---
+**UPDATE 19.03.2021: There's a few quality of life upgrades to both Fontraption and Moebius, so this guide is a bit outdated.
+I'll update it when I manage to get a bug free build of Moebius working :)**

 Ever since I started making ASCII a few years back with [PabloDraw](http://picoe.ca/products/pablodraw/) I wished that I could modify the fonts or use other fonts than the "standard" IBM PC or Amiga fonts, just to make some small modifcations to the letters or shapes, or to create entirely new text art fonts.

 ![ANSI with modified font: The Core by Raider (Shade) https://16colo.rs/pack/shade5/RD-CORE1.XB](assets/RD-CORE1.XB.png "ANSI with modified font: The Core by Raider (Shade) https://16colo.rs/pack/shade5/RD-CORE1.XB")